monkbai/DNN-decompiler/README.md

 The second package includes legacy code migration demo.
 As clarified in Section 7 (the Discussion section; Downstream Applications paragraph), we decompiled x86 DNN executables, and try to migrate the decompiled models to GPUs by compiling them again using TVM with cuda as target device.
 https://www.dropbox.com/s/01zu0oyh00e57pw/gpu_recompile.zip?dl=0
 -->

+## Artifact Evaluation

+### Operator Inference (Table 3)

+#### Updates:

+- `operator_inference/engine.py`: we added two functions for generating the inference results.

+- `AE/`: we added scripts in this folder for replicating results in Table 3.

+#### How to Execute

+1. `cd operator_inference`

+2. `cp AE/* ./`

+3. `python run_accuracy.py`

+`acc.txt` and `log.txt` are generated after executing the above commands. `acc.txt` records the inference accuracy of all settings (different models/compilers/optimizations/versions). `log.txt` logs the incorrect inference results.

+#### Expected Results

+In `acc.txt`, since we have manually fixed the "Add vs. BiasAdd" issue discussed in **Operators with Similar Assembly Code** of Section 7.1.1, in some cases, the accuracy may be higher (i.e., better results) than results reported in Table 3.

+In `log.txt`, the incorrect inference results are induced by the **Data Bias** issue we discussed in Section 7.1.1: there is one missing/extra ReLU due to bias in real data.
+This can be easily fixed by post-checking if symbolic constraints cotain "max" (please refer to Section 7.1.1).